djselzlein/djselzlein.github.io/_posts/2017-11-04-spring-websocket-rabbitmq.md

 In this project I was working at, we had websockets implemented over the [STOMP protocol](https://stomp.github.io/).
 These websockets were currently maintained by our application container.
 Since we wanted to achieve a multi-instance production environment we would have to use a single message broker so messaging can reach any connected endpoint, not only the ones known by each application container.

-This is the second part in the process of externalizing state and responsabilities from application containers.
+This is the second part in the process of externalizing state and responsibilities from application containers.
 [Here](/2017/10/30/spring-security-session-redis/) you can find the first part and the source code for this demo is on [GitHub](https://github.com/selzlein/spring-websockets-rabbitmq-demo).

 ## Problem

 Our application used websockets to send notifications to connected users.
 So far, so good.
-The thing is that we were using our application container message broker implementation and when running multiple application containers, notifications could obviously not reach all intended users because their connection might have been stablished with any application container, possibly not the with the one sending the message.
+The thing is that we were using our application container message broker implementation and when running multiple application containers, notifications could obviously not reach all intended users because their connection might have been established with any application container, possibly not the with the one sending the message.

 ## Solution